 Surrey's Sustainability Charter 2.0 is our ambitious 40-year vision for sustainability in Surrey: to become a thriving, green, inclusive city.
 The Charter guides all City decisions, and outlines what we want for our community as a whole.

-The Sustainability Charter 2.0 will be going to Council for final approval in May 2016.
+The Sustainability Charter 2.0 was brought to Council for final approval in May 2016.

 The 8 themes of sustainability

 The Sustainability Charter 2.0 has eight overlapping themes.
 The Charter outlines these themes, with our goals, desired outcomes and strategic directions looking to the year 2058 (the original timeframe of the first Charter).

 - Inclusion: A caring community that encourages a sense of belonging and access to opportunity for all Surrey residents to realize their full potential.

 - Built environment and neighbourhoods: A beautiful, accessible and well-connected city of distinct and complete neighbourhoods that are walkable, engaging and resilient.

 - Public Safety: A city in which all people live, work and play in a safe and engaging environment.

 - Economic Prosperity and Livelihoods: Continued prosperity and thriving livelihoods and a strong, equitable and diverse economy.